Wings on Wheels

 Wheels are not modern shapes.
 The wheel is one of humanity’s oldest images of power, motion, and divine movement.
 Ancient civilizations carved wheels into temple walls thousands of years before Henry Ford ever drew a sketch.

 Wings predate written language.
-Cherubim had them.
-Seraphim had them.
-The Egyptian spread winged figures across hieroglyphs.
-The Assyrian lamassu guarded city gates with wings spread wide.
 Wings have always meant the same thing across every culture that ever recorded the divine — transcendence.
 Movement beyond the physical.
 Carrying.
 Lifting.
 Bearing into another realm.

-The serpent eating the man — what has been devouring us since Eden.
+Three ancient images, each carrying a meaning the modern designer no longer remembers — and the serpent eating the man is the oldest of them.
+It is what has been devouring us since Eden.
 The ones made from the dust of the ground.

 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.